ArshRomana1/ArshdeepsBookStore/README.txt

 i made my first change in the project, in startup.cs file i changed the line 33 , where i removed "options => options.SignIn.RequireConfirmedAccount = true".

+and after saving the file I fired up my project to see if it works fine.

+1510
+It worked great, and workin fine.
+1516
+I changed the welcome message on the home page and tested the file by running it again.